AleksanderGondek/project-blitzkrieg/README.md

 Technology stack
 =======

+> Notice!
+> Because of how VS2015 is not compatible yet with latest dotnet-core CLI, whole development is currently performed under default .NET 4.5.0 stack and then will be ported to dotnet-core (meaning as soon as V2015 will be compatible).
+>

 This project is proudly developed using [.NET Core](https://dotnet.github.io/) and thus is available for use across platforms (_Windows_ and _Linux_ alike).
 Hopefully this makes using this project in cloud environment even easier.
 It is also heavily using [Orleans Framework](http://dotnet.github.io/orleans/), which greatly helps in distributing and parallelizing the code.

 License